 Co-corresponding authors: Ben-Fu Li and Ya-Ming Yang.

-Author contributions: Yang YM, Li BF and Wu FW designed the research study; Zi JR and Xiao D contributed equally to this work, analyzed the data and wrote the manuscript; Peng J, Li JX, Yan XL, Wang ZQ, Cai X and Xu Q analyzed and interpreted the data; contributed analysis tools or data; all authors have read and approve the final manuscript.
+Author contributions: Yang YM, Li BF and Wu FW designed the research study; Zi JR and Xiao D contributed equally to this work, analyzed the data and wrote the manuscript; Peng J, Li JX, Yan XL, Wang ZQ, Cai X and Xu Q analyzed and interpreted the data; contributed analytical tools or data; all authors have read and approved the final manuscript.
 Li BF and Yang YM designed the research study, investigation and analysis.
-Zi JR and Xiao D analyzed and interpreted the data; contributed analysis tools or data; wrote the paper.
+Zi JR and Xiao D analyzed and interpreted the data; contributed analytical tools or data; wrote the paper.
 Li BF and Yang YM conceived and designed the experiments; analyzed and interpreted the data.
-Li BF and Yang YM proposed the concept and design of epidemiological investigation of echinococcosis in Yunnan Province, wrote investigation plans, coordinated with investigation hospitals, guided on-site work, and reviewed investigation data.
-Co-first authors Zi JR and Xiao D are responsible for specific work, including on-site investigation, data organization, database entry, summarization, analysis, and writing of the actual manuscript.
+Li BF and Yang YM proposed the concept and design of the epidemiological investigation of echinococcosis in Yunnan Province, wrote investigation plans, coordinated with investigated hospitals, guided on-site work, and reviewed investigation data.
+Co-first authors Zi JR and Xiao D are responsible for specific work, including on-site investigation, data organization, database entry, summarization, analysis, and writing of the manuscript.

-Supported by Central Government Transfer Payment of China; Open project of Key Laboratory of Echinococcosis Control and Research of the National Health Commission of People’s Republic of China, No. 2021WZK1001.
+Supported by Central Government Transfer Payment of China; Open Project of Key Laboratory of Echinococcosis Control and Research of the National Health Commission of People’s Republic of China, No. 2021WZK1001.

 Corresponding author: Ben-Fu Li, MMed, Technician, Yunnan Provincial Center of Malaria Research, Yunnan Institute of Parasitic Diseases, No. 6 Xiyuan Road, Puer 665000, Yunnan Province, China. libefu@163.com